divinecuration/divinecuration.github.io/_posts/2021-07-29-marcuse-eros.md

 > The surrealists recognized the revolutionary implications of Freud's discoveries: "Imagination is perhaps about to reclaim its rights."
 But when they asked, "Cannot the dream also be applied to the solution of the fundamental problems of life?" they went beyond psychoanalysis in demanding that the dream be made into reality without compromising its content.
 Art allied itself with the revolution. {% cite marcuse-eros -l 149 %}

+Interesting to contrast Marcuse's praise of the surrealist's project with Sloterdijk's [more ambivalent]({{site.baseurl}}/2021/04/29/dali.html) take.

+Now Marcuse tries to qualify his argument against potential objections.

 > Still, there is some validity in the argument that, despite all progress, scarcity and immaturity remain great enough to prevent the realization of the principle "to each according to his needs." [...]
 This does not invalidate the theoretical insistence that the performance principle has become obsolescent.
 The reconciliation between pleasure and reality principle does not depend on the existence of abundance for all.
 The only pertinent question is whether a state of civilization can be reasonably envisaged in which human needs are fulfilled in such a manner and to such an extent that surplus-repression can be eliminated. {% cite marcuse-eros -l 151 %}

 > The argument that makes liberation conditional upon an ever higher standard of living in terms of automobiles, television sets, airplanes, and tractors is that of the performance principle itself.
 Beyond the rule of this principle, the level of living would be measured by other criteria: the universal gratification of the basic human needs, and the freedom from guilt and fear---internalized as well as external, instinctual as well as "rational." {% cite marcuse-eros -l 153 %}

+Now clearly stating what he takes to be the difference between Freud and himself:

 > Does it follow [from the release of Eros] that civilization would explode and revert to prehistoric savagery, that the individuals would die as a result of the exhaustion of the available means of gratification and of their own energy, that the absence of want and repression would drain all energy which could promote material and intellectual production on a higher level and larger scale?
 Freud answers in the affirmative.
 His answer is based on his more or less silent acceptance of a number of assumptions: that free libidinal relations are essentially antagonistic to work relations, that energy has to be withdrawn from the former in order to institute the latter, that only the absence of full gratification sustains the societal organization of work. {% cite marcuse-eros -l 154 %}